forestdb/forestdb.org/models/PLU-2019-projects.md

 The “Kiki/Bouba” effect is a phenomenon in language reasoning wherein the vast majority of humans hold the preference for phrases like “kiki” to visibly ‘pointy’ shapes, and “bobo” to visibly ‘rounded’ shapes.
 This was first recorded by Wolfgang Kohler in 1929 and has been extensively researched ever since.
 Here, we have modeled this behavior using an RSA model to portray how a certain combination of sounds can elicit a preference for certain shapes.

-This effect pertains to two regions of linguistics primarily:  Iconicity; which is role shapes/imagery play in semantics; and Arbitrariness: which is the role of ambiguity.
+This effect pertains to two regions of linguistics primarily:  Iconicity; which is the role shapes/imagery play in semantics; and Arbitrariness: which is the role of ambiguity.
 The Kiki/Bobo effect supports the notion that language is not so arbitrary; that it is formed and understood on conditional bases that are barely context dependent.
 In other words; some meanings are formed or restricted due to universal forces such as dimensionality, geometry, human anatomy-- what have you.

 Conditions that contribute to the effect include the phonetic capabilities of the human vocal tract (all possible sounds humans can physically make) and the muscle movements required to produce such sounds.
 These movements potentially delineable associations to shapes.
-Moreover, consonants are distinct sounds that guide when words begin/end, and consonants vary in average loudness, pitch, length, etc,  ergo some consonants such as “k” or “z” are perceivably more “loud” or harsh than “b” or “l”.
+Moreover, consonants are distinct sounds that guide when words begin/end, and consonants vary in average loudness, pitch, length, etc., ergo some consonants such as “k” or “z” are perceivably more “loud” or harsh than “b” or “l”.

 Understanding contributing mechanisms allowed us to infer better ways to tweak our model so that it could reflect “real” human intuitions.
-It is also helped us in building the model, to begin with.
+It also helped us in building the model, to begin with.

 Before diving into the model; it is important to discuss what is known as RSA; or “The Rational Speech Act framework”.
 RSA is a hypothetical simulatory design that effectively models communicative inference.
 It is a simulation because it is constructed in the form of code which exists solely in a probabilistic program (WebPPL).
 It is also hypothetical in that it simplifies reality and makes mathematical assumptions about human language reasoning.
 Despite this; RSA has a great deal of utility in language research because it provides scholars a closed (albeit “faux”) sample space that can closely capture “real” experimental results.
 Moreover, it provides an adjustable tool that can capably represent virtually any scenario in communication, and it can do so with large sample sizes (unattainable in reality).
 Thus the “imaginary data” that comes from skilled/careful RSA modelers can ultimately guide real experimental designs in future language studies.

 The code was designed as a “simple referential communication game” wherein synthetic speakers or listeners engage in recursive reasoning.
-In order to “build reason”; the framework employs a “reasoning hierarchy” that builds .
+In order to “build reason”; the framework employs a “reasoning hierarchy” that builds.
 In the simplest model, there are 3 levels to the hierarchy required for it to function: first exists the literal listener who hears a defined utterance and reasons about the state it conveys using the meaning function directly.
 Second is the pragmatic speaker that hears that state; then relies on Bayesian inference to choose an utterance corresponding to that state based on its utility (utility varies by cost, meaning, and other functions, as well as the data itself).
 The third is a pragmatic listener that calculates the probability of a state of the world given an utterance the pragmatic speaker would choose.

 This framework requires some input of probabilities (as numerical data)  in order to approximately imitate as well as predict human behavior in various instances of pragmatic reasoning.
 These probabilities are defined by priors that interact with the set of states, utterances, or other variables.